 and so the control state is $\ket{00}_C$ with certainty.
-Any measurement of $\ket{11}$ for the control qubits therefore proves a non-zero concurrence, and evidences the presence of entanglement in state $\ket{A}$ \cite{patent}.
+Any measurement of $\ket{11}$ for the control qubits therefore proves a non-zero concurrence, and evidences the presence of entanglement \cite{patent} in state $\ket{A}$.

-Note that if the test state is a product state (and only then, as shown in Appendix \ref{finalstate}), the final state is the same as the initial state.
+Note that if the test state is a product state, and only then, the final state is the same as the initial state.
 In this case, the test is non-destructive and so the output state can be used as an input state in the next test iteration.

+To expand the setup to any number of qubits $n$, the test simply requires $n$ control qubits, as shown in Figure \ref{2b}.
 The summation notation above as derived by \cite{patent} demonstrates that certain outcomes of the control state evidence entanglement in the test state.
-However, fully investigating the capability of the CSWAP test requires the derivation of the expanded resulting state, which we do in the next section.
+However, fully investigating the capability of the c-SWAP test requires the derivation of the expanded resulting state, which we discuss in the next section.